Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 48. Update the text readme
 49. Updatr the md readme
 50. Check it running properly?
-Yes
+No

+  ﻿Starting time = 12-05-2023 0124

+51. I faced same error table name alreday exists
+52. To solve this issue i make a code in migration file migrationBuilder.Sql("DROP TABLE IF EXISTS dbo.Products");
+53. Now this will delete the previous table Products and then update database Test it = IT WORKED
+ Commint to Github

    Commint to Github